ambrosus/ambrosus-nop/README.md

 1. Use a ready-made machine image build and maintained by the Ambrosus team
 2. Install the software and dependencies yourself on a machine

 The first option is simpler as it requires less technical experience.
-However, for obviousy security reasons setting a machine from scratch is a more secure approach.
+However, for obvious security reasons setting a machine from scratch is a more secure approach.

 ### Prebuilt Machine Images
 Currently a prebuilt image is only supported on Amazon Web Services.